shelleywong/CSCI211-Course-Materials/Labs/lab01.md

 All of these are available on Linux and MacOS.
 Vim and Emacs are hard to learn, so if you don't already know one, I suggest you start using atom.
 In a couple weeks I will give lab on vim.<br>

-If you plan to use Putty to do your assignments at home (not recommended), then vim or nano is a better choice (it requires some extra setup to use gvim or atom over putty).<br>
+If you plan to use Putty (and ssh into ecc-linux) to do your assignments at home, then vim or nano is a better choice (it requires some extra setup to use gvim or atom over putty).<br>

 Whatever editor you end up using, become an expert.